 Local SEO advanced strategy: Going beyond citations

-Citations work best when combined with:
+Local Citations building works best when combined with:

 - GBP optimization.

-- Reviews on Google and directories.
+- Reviews on Google Business Profile and directories.

 - Local backlinks.